rokath/trice/test/ReadMe.md

 The whole process is relatively slow because of the often passed Go - C barrier, but allows automated tests in many different configuration variants.

-The `testdata\cgoPackage.go` file contains a variable `testLines = 20`, which limits the amount of performed trices for each test case.
+The `testdata\cgoPackage.go` file contains a variable `testLines = n`, which limits the amount of performed trices for each test case to `n`.
 Changing this value will heavily influence the test duration.
 The value `-1` is reserved for testing all test lines.

 ## How to add new test cases

 - Choose a test folder similar to the intended test and copy it under a new descriptive name like `newTest`.
 - Extend file `testdata/updateTestData.sh` accordingly.
 - Edit files `newTest/triceConfig.h` and `newTest/cgo_test.go` in a matching way.
-- Run command `go test test/newTest`
+- Run command `go test test/newTest/...`

 ## Test Internals

+The `./trice/test/testdata/*.c` and `./trice/src/*.c` are compiled together with the actual cgot package into one singe Trice test binary.
+Calling its TestFunction(s) causes the activation of the Trice statement(s) inside *triceCheck.c*.
+The ususally into an embedded device compiled Trice code generates a few bytes according to the configuration into a buffer.
+These bytes are transmitted in real life over a (serial) port or RTT.
+In the test this buffer is then read out by the Trice tool handler function according to the used CLI switches and processed to a log string using the *til.json* file.
+This string in then compared to the expected string for the activated line.

 Each `tf` is a **Go** package, which is not part of any **Go** application.
 They all named `cgot` and are only used independently for testing different configurations.
 The `tf/generated_cgoPackage.go` file is identical in all `tf`.
 Its master is `testdata/cgoPackage.go`.
 After editing the master, running the command `./updateTestData.sh` copies the master to all `tf` and renames it to `generated_cgoPackage.go`.